Aliases for TYR Gene

 GeneCards Summary for TYR Gene

 TYR (Tyrosinase) is a Protein Coding gene.
-Diseases associated with TYR include albinism, oculocutaneous, type ib and albinism, oculocutaneous, type ia.
-Among its related pathways are Metabolism and Viral mRNA Translation.
+Diseases associated with TYR include albinism, oculocutaneous, type ia and albinism, oculocutaneous, type ib.
+Among its related pathways are Basal cell carcinoma and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity.
 An important paralog of this gene is DCT.

 UniProtKB/Swiss-Prot for TYR Gene